Karoolskraal Fly Fishing Camp is located on a private farm Rhenosterfontein at Witsand on the Breede River in the Western Cape.

 Ablutions: The camp is serviced by an eco-toilet and bucket shower system.

-Dining & food: Dining is beneath the stars and a fully functional bush kitchen is set up for the duration of the camp providing traditional home style meals.
+Dining & food: 3 daily meals are served in our dining tent from our fully functional bush kitchen that is set up for the duration of the trip, providing traditional home style meals.
 Drinks can be brought in or purchased in Witsand.

 Targeted Fish Species